Tradeoff between noise and banding in a quantum adder with qudits: Introduction

 On the other hand, determining the resources necessary for achieving quantum benefits in all quantum protocols, particularly in quantum algorithms, is a fascinating topic.
-The benefits of quantum states, such as \cite{horodecki2009}, coherence \cite{streltsov_rmp_2017} have been found to be the resource of these advantages; nevertheless, unlike quantum communication \cite{quantum_crypto_gisin_rmp_2002, aditi_quantum_comm_review_2011}, the quantum characteristics required in various stages of quantum algorithms still remains unsettled.
+The benefits of quantum states, such as entanglement \cite{horodecki2009}, coherence \cite{streltsov_rmp_2017} have been found to be the resource of these advantages; nevertheless, unlike quantum communication \cite{quantum_crypto_gisin_rmp_2002, aditi_quantum_comm_review_2011}, the quantum characteristics, i.e., quantum resources that are generated during the execution of a quantum algorithm responsible for quantum advantage over the classical algorithm still remains unsettled.
 To accomplish this, the role of entanglement in Shor's \cite{shors_entanglement_2006, multi_ent_grover_2012}, Grover's search \cite{multi_ent_grover_2012, global_ent_grover_2017}, Bernstein-Vazirani \cite{entanglement_bernstein_pra_2022}, and Harrow-Hassidim-Lloyd (HHL) \cite{aditi_hhl_2023} algorithms have recently been examined, yielding various counter-intuitive results.
 For example, it has been found that multipartite entanglement prohibits efficient execution of Bernstein-Vazirani \cite{entanglement_bernstein_pra_2022} and HHL algorithms \cite{aditi_hhl_2023}, exhibiting that entanglement is necessary but not sufficient.
 However, in Shor's algorithm, coherence is connected with the success probability \cite{plenio_shor_coh_prl_2022} while in the Bernstein-Vazirani algorithm, coherence in the initial state is related to its performance \cite{entanglement_bernstein_pra_2022} (in this regard, see Ref. \cite{hillery_coh_deutsch_2016} for Deutsch-Josza and Ref. \cite{aditi_hhl_2023} for HHL algorithms).